mjancarik/esmj-size/README.md

 # JavaScript Page Size Cost

-The `jspsc` show you javascript cost for your defined packages.
+The `@esmj/size` show you javascript cost for your defined packages.
 The packages is bundled with Webpack.
-Then show the bundle size and downloaded time for bundle.
+Then show the bundle size and downloaded time for javascript bundle.

 ## Requirements